Finanzverwaltung am Laptop

 There are no legal regulations for membership fees in clubs in Germany, but there are recommendations from some clubs.
 These recommendations serve as guidelines for clubs and are intended to help ensure that membership fees are made fair and transparent.

-According to these recommendations, membership fees in an club should be proportionate to the services and offerings of the club.
-The amount of the membership fee should also be specified in the club's statutes and decided upon by the members at a general meeting.
+According to these recommendations, a club’s membership fee should be commensurate with the services and activities it offers.
+The amount of the membership fee should also be specified in the club’s bylaws and approved by the members at a general meeting.

-It is important to note that the membership fee is not a donation, but a fee that is charged by all members.
+It is important to note that the membership fee is no donation, but a fee that is charged by all members.
 Clubs are therefore not allowed to issue donation receipts and membership fees are also not tax deductible.

 If a club does not claim its membership fees or if a member does not pay the contribution, the club can expel the member.
 However, the club must comply with certain rules, which should be set out in the statutes.
 It is therefore important that clubs deal with their members transparently and fairly and that membership fees are clearly defined.